 Nintendo is still on the discussion on what software and hardware to be used in the upgrade feature and the cost.

 The most option is the improvement of the display as the current one lacks some updated LCD screen.
 The Switch is not expected to adopt the organic light which emits diode or OLED panels usually used in Apple Inc’s AAPL 1.22 percent iPhone X Series.

-After its release last year Nintendo sold 19.7 million units of Switch which favorably is compared with the most popular console of current generation Sony Corp’s PlayStation 4.
-The new Nintendo switch hardware can also be used as both portable game machine and living room console.
+After its release last year Nintendo sold 19.7 million units of Switch which favorably is compared with the most popular console of the current generation Sony Corp’s PlayStation 4.
+The new Nintendo switch hardware can also be used as both a portable game machine and a living room console.

 Nintendo said “it wants to sell 20 million units in the year through March 2019” and also stated that they will release “Super Smash Bros.
 Ultimate” on Dec 7.

 Their expected sales roughly to match that goal assuming some popular software titles planned for late this year arrive on schedule. – Analyst

 Mostly the video games come out with a new console and they keep updating the device just to keep the momentum going, so the new Nintendo Switch model will follow the same pattern.

 Nintendo Shigeru Miyamoto said in Feb

 he wanted the Switch’s life cycle to be longer than usual,